han-shanshan/cs222_20fall/report/project1.md

 - Show your page format design.

   1) PagedFileManager class: handle the file creation, deletion, opening, and closing.
-      - RC createFile (const string &fileName): create an empty file with a name of fileName.
+      - RC createFile (const string &fileName): create an empty file with a fileName of fileName.
-      - RC destroyFile (const string &fileName): destroys the paged file whose name is fileName.
+      - RC destroyFile (const string &fileName): destroys the paged file whose fileName is fileName.
-      - RC openFile (const string &fileName, FileHandle &fileHandle): open the paged file with a name of fileName, and pass the fileHandle for the current file.
+      - RC openFile (const string &fileName, FileHandle &fileHandle): open the paged file with a fileName of fileName, and pass the fileHandle for the current file.
       - RC closeFile (FileHandle &fileHandle): close the open file instance referred to by fileHandle.